jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-13.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 13.
+title: Part I. Section I. Chapter 13.
 "Of Impossible, or Imaginary Quantities, which arise from the same source."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 13.
 "Of Impossible, or Imaginary Quantities, which arise from the same source."

 <span class="art">139</span> We have already seen that the squares of numbers,
 negative as well as positive, are always positive, or affected